ManviSingh20/git-githubversion-control/README.md

 5. git commit -m <"Message"> - Used to commit the files.
 Here, -m is the message tag.
 6. git log - See what commits are made and when.
 7. git add . - Add all the files in working directory to staging area.
+8. git diff <filename> - Check the difference between the older file and the modified file.
-8. git checkout - rollback or revert back to the last position in our local repository.
+9. git checkout <filename> - rollback or revert back to the last position in our local repository.

 *Note:-
 - Working Directory - It is a forlder or directory, where we initialize our git repository.